im-ng/zero-docs/docs/kafka-subscriber.md

 ```
 :::

-4. Add basic publisher to send message to `zero-topic`
+4. Add basic subscriber to receive messages from `zero-topic`

 ::: code-group